Zayn Malik's net worth and expensive things he owns

 In 2010-2011, Malik dated fellow X Factor participant Geneva Lane.
 In 2012, he dated actress Perrie Edwards, to whom he was also reportedly engaged to.

-Since 2015, Malik has been in a relationship with American supermodel Gigi Hadid.
+Since 2015, Malik has been in a relationship with American supermodel Gigi Hadid until their tragic breakup in 2021.
 Despite a bumpy phase, the two welcomed a daughter named Khai in 2020.

 The “River Road” star has been involved in philanthropic work as well.
 According to The Richest, he has been helping to contribute to the lives of South Asians by being the ambassador of the British Asian Trust charity group.